-The contribution policy is set by New Jersey State Statutes and contributions are required by active members and contributing employers.
+The contribution policy is set by New Jersey State Statutes and, in most retirement systems, contributions are required by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
-For PERS, the contribution rate was 6.5% of base salary from October 1, 2011 through June 30, 2012 and increased to 6.64% effective July 1, 2012.
+The employee contribution rate for PERS was 6.64% effective July 1, 2012 and increased to 6.78% effective July 1, 2013.
 Subsequent increases after October 1, 2011 are being phased in over 7 years effective on each July 1st to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.
-Employers are required to contribute at an actuarially determined rate.
-The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits.
+Employers are required to contribute at an actuarially determined rate in the PERS.
+The actuarially determined employer contribution includes funding for cost-of- living adjustments and noncontributory death benefits.

-District contributions to the plans amounted to \$8,795, \$8,726 and \$6,936 for 2012, 2011, and 2010 respectively.
+District contributions to the plan amounted to \$8,637, \$8,795 and \$8,726 for 2013, 2012, and 2011 respectively.